-- Don't assume that the heights posted at bridges and overpasses are correct.
-Re-paving or packed snow may have reduced the clearances since the heights were posted. - The weight of a cargo van changes its height.
+Do not assume that the heights posted at bridges and overpasses are correct.
+Re-paving or packed snow may have reduced the clearances since the heights were posted.
+The weight of a cargo van changes its height.
 An empty van is higher than a loaded one.
+What you got under a bridge when you were loaded may not be what you can do when you are empty.

-A loaded vehicle that clears a bridge may not when it is empty. - If you doubt you have safe space to pass under an object, go slowly.
-If you aren't sure you can make it, take another route.
-Warnings are often posted on low bridges or underpasses, but sometimes they are not. - Some roads can cause a vehicle to tilt.
-There can be a problem clearing objects along the edge of the road, such as signs, trees or bridge supports.
-Where this is a problem, drive a little closer to the center of the road. - Before you back into an area, get out and check for overhanging objects such as trees, branches or electric wires.
-It's easy to miss seeing them while you are backing.
+If you doubt you have safe space to pass under an object, go slowly.
+If you are not sure you can make it, take another route.

+Warnings are often posted on low bridges or underpasses, but sometimes they are not.

+Some roads can cause a vehicle to tilt.
+There can be a problem clearing objects along the edge of the road, such as signs, trees, or bridge supports.
+Where this is a problem, drive a little closer to the center of the road.

+Before you back into an area, get out and check for overhanging objects such as trees, branches, or electric wires.
+It is easy to miss seeing them while you are backing.
 (Also check for other hazards at the same time.)